Eren the Southpaw: Webcomic

-Written and illustrated by Kappi, Hidarikiki no Eren was serialized on cakes web manga service from March 24, 2016, to September 21, 2017.
+Written and illustrated by Kappi, Eren the Southpaw was serialized on cakes web manga service from March 24, 2016, to September 21, 2017.

 Manga

 A manga adaptation, illustrated by nifuni, was published on Shueisha's online platform Shōnen Jump+ from October 7, 2017, to October 8, 2022; an additional chapter was published on December 2 of the same year.
-Shueisha collected its chapters in 24 tankōbon volumes, released from December 4, 2017, to December 2, 2022.
+The series resumed publication on Shōnen Jump+ on March 4, 2026, and finished on August 12 of the same year.
+Shueisha has collected its chapters into 26 tankōbon volumes, released from December 4, 2017, to September 4, 2026.